vuongducphuong/documentation/content/applications/productivity/discuss/overview/get_started.rst

 .. image:: get_started/inbox_actions.png
    :align: center
-   :alt: View of an inbox message and its action options in Odoo Discuss
+   :alt: View of an inbox message and its action options in Leansoft Discuss

 The messages tagged as *Mark as Todo* are also shown in *Starred*, while the ones *Marked as Read* are moved to *History*.

 .. image:: get_started/starred_messages.png
    :align: center
-   :alt: View of messages marked as todo in Odoo Discuss
+   :alt: View of messages marked as todo in Leansoft Discuss

 Start Chatting
 ==============